Please read all the information provided on this website carefully. You’ll find the link to the online application portal below.

 Before you fill in the online application, you should prepare the following documents which you need to attach to your online application:

-- Letter of motivation in English or German (as one PDF file)
+1. Letter of motivation in English or German (as one PDF file)

 The motivation letter is your most important document of application.
 It distinguishes you from other potential candidates.
 Make sure that your letter of motivation addresses the following five topics.
-Sign your letter at the end with a blue pen:- What is your motivation to apply for the Internship Programme of German Business?
+Sign your letter at the end with a blue pen:

-- What is your working field (fields) of preference (e.g. marketing department in financial sector, research department in automotive sector) and what do you hope to learn during the internship?
+• What is your working field (fields) of preference (e.g. marketing department in financial sector, research department in automotive sector) and what do you hope to learn during the internship?
 How will you use this internship opportunity to excel your professional development?

-- What makes you a valuable asset to a company?
+• What makes you a valuable asset to a company?
 Name and explain experience, skills and personal characteristics.

-- How would you like to use your gained knowledge and contribute to our regional alumni network?
+• How would you like to use your gained knowledge and contribute to our regional alumni network?

-- How do you want to contribute to the development in your country in the near future?
+• How do you want to contribute to the development in your country in the near future?

-- Curriculum vitae in English or German
+2. Curriculum vitae in English or German

 Use the provided template and upload it as one PDF file: Download in Word.

-Please note that only applications that use this template will be accepted. - Portrait photo
+Please note that only applications that use this template will be accepted.

-Provide a proper professional portrait photo of yourself (no selfie!) in a common graphics format (JPEG, PNG). - Scanned transcript of records
+Provide a proper professional portrait photo of yourself (no selfie!) in a common graphics format (JPEG, PNG).

-The transcript of records is the overview of the courses you have taken and marks you have achieved during your studies, issued by your faculty (as one PDF file)- Bachelor students: transcript of records of bachelor studies
+The transcript of records is the overview of the courses you have taken and marks you have achieved during your studies, issued by your faculty (as one PDF file)

-- Master students: transcript of records of master studies AND transcript of records of bachelor studies
+• Master students: transcript of records of master studies AND transcript of records of bachelor studies

-- PhD students: transcript of records of PhD studies AND transcript of records of master studies
+• PhD students: transcript of records of PhD studies AND transcript of records of master studies

 If you just started your Master or PhD studies and can’t provide a transcript of records, please provide the most recent transcripts of records possible AND a confirmation of enrolment instead.

-- English or German translation of transcript of records
+5. English or German translation of transcript of records

-The documents can be translated by yourself, not necessarily by an official translator. - Two recommendation letters from professors, supervisors or other relevant referees
+The documents can be translated by yourself, not necessarily by an official translator.

-One recommendation letter needs to be issued by a professor from university in the year of application.
-The other letters of recommendation by a second professor, a supervisor or another relevant stakeholder can be issued prior to that.
+One recommendation letter needs to be issued by a professor (or associated or assistant professor) from university in the year of application.
+The second letter of recommendation can be issued by a second professor, or a supervisor or another relevant stakeholder (also, it is possible that the second letter of recommendation has been issued in the previous year).
 Each letter of recommendation needs to have an official letter head and needs to be signed.
-Stamps are not necessary. - Optional: other scanned documents available, combined as one PDF file
+Stamps are not necessary.

 E.g. language certificates for German or English, references, diplomas.
 You may upload the documents in one PDF.
 The document should not be zipped.